achla95/achla95.github.io/content/posts/HackTheBox-Forest.md

         ----     -----------
 [!]
 Access Denied
 ```
-Unfortunately, we can't access the shares without a password but don't worry we can connect as null user with rpcclient to enumerate users and groups :
+Unfortunately, we can't access the shares without a password but don't worry we can connect as null user with  <span style="color:#85B5EB">rpcclient</span> to enumerate  <span style="color:#85B5EB">users</span> and  <span style="color:#85B5EB">groups</span> :

 ```text
 kali@kali# rpcclient -U "" -N 10.10.10.161
 rpcclient $>
 ```
-Then use enumdomusers to get a list of users :
+Then use enumdomusers command to get a list of users :

 ```text
 rpcclient $> enumdomusers